Georgia State University: MARTA

-Streetcar

 In December 2014, streetcars returned to Atlanta for the first time in 60 years.
-The Atlanta Streetcar’s current route transverses the campus along Edgewood and Auburn Avenues.
+The Atlanta Streetcar's current route transverses the campus along Edgewood and Auburn Avenues.
 It connects the main campus to the Aderhold building and Rialto Center for the Arts in Fairlie-Poplar, as well as the Sweet Auburn Curb Market, the Sweet Auburn Historic District, and popular dining and nightlife establishments along Edgewood Avenue.

-Parking

-The university has numerous parking locations, with restrictions in some to faculty and staff.
-Parking attendants are only on duty from 6:30 am to 10 pm on weekdays, after which parking permits must be used.
-Some dormitories have built-in parking such as Piedmont North and the University Commons, but parking in these dorms is restricted to students living in them.
-The University Lofts allow access to permit holders who are primarily residents of the Lofts, the Greek Housing, and Patton Hall.
-It also allows access to some nonresident holders, faculty, and staff.
-The G Deck is reserved for use by Georgia State faculty and staff, although on days in which the Sports Arena is in use, it becomes visitor parking for that game or event.
-The K and T Decks are available for students using cash or a budget card with a valid student parking permit.
-The N and S decks are for general parking, while the M Deck is reserved for students with a lottery-won permit.

-Georgia State students are allowed access to the Georgia State Stadium parking lots just south of campus at the former site of Turner Field, although access to those lots is limited to weekdays between 7:00 am and 11:00 pm.
-During the Atlanta Braves' tenure at Turner Field, those times were further limited on home game days.
-With the conversion of the Turner Field site from a professional baseball venue to GSU's football venue, it is expected that parking restrictions beyond the regular hours will be limited to days of Panthers home games.
-Due to its distance from the university, shuttle services run from the parking to the main campus.

 Student government

 The representative body of Georgia State students is the Student Government Association (SGA).
 The SGA is composed of a president, executive vice president, campus-specific vice presidents, a speaker, a senate made up of representatives from each college, a judicial branch, and an election commission.
 The SGA represents student interests to university leadership, appoints students to serve on key university committees, and selects student representatives to the University Senate.

 Greek life

 Georgia State University is home to 31 fraternities and sororities: seven of the North American Interfraternity Conference (IFC), five of the National Panhellenic Conference (NPC), seven of the National Pan-Hellenic Council (NPHC), and 12 multicultural organizations operating as the Multicultural Greek Council (MGC).
 Georgia State added traditional Greek housing in 2010 to house five sororities and four fraternities.